 Sun, sea and a soaring rocky peak make Alicante a prime coastal destination in Spain.
-But while many foreign tourists fly into the city’s airport then leave for resorts further along the coast, Alicante is worth exploring in itself.
-The port city has a buzzing city beach that has the dramatic Mount Benacantil as a backdrop, a huge rocky peak whose summit is home to Santa Bárbara Castle.
-Stroll by the city’s marina on an evening then do some tapas bar hopping in the old town.
+But while many foreign tourists fly into the city’s airport and then leave for resorts further along the coast, Alicante is worth exploring in itself.
+The port city has a buzzing city beach with the dramatic Mount Benacantil as a backdrop; this rocky peak’s summit is home to Santa Bárbara Castle.
+Stroll by the city’s marina in the evening and then check out some tapas bars in the old town.

-Granada is like a Disney fairytale come to life: it has the stunning ancient fortress, the snowcapped peaks and winding cobbled streets.
-The Alhambra is one of Spain’s most famous attractions, and for good reason.
+Granada is like a Disney fairytale come to life: it has a stunning ancient fortress, snowcapped peaks and winding cobbled streets.
+The Alhambra is one of Spain’s most famous attractions, and with good reason.
 The Moorish palace sits high over the city and contains some of the best-preserved Islamic art and architecture in the world.
-Don’t miss Sacromonte, an area of white caves clinging to the hillside where the city’s gypsy community originally lived and flamenco dance and music flourished.
+Don’t miss Sacromonte, an area of white caves clinging to the hillside where the city’s gypsy community originally lived and where flamenco dance and music flourished.

 Seville, the capital of Andalusia in southern Spain, is famous for its thriving flamenco culture.
 Take in a show in one of the city’s intimate little flamenco bars to fully appreciate this passionate, dramatic and melancholy art form.
 Explore Seville’s history with a trip to the Real Alcázar, a well-preserved example of Mudéjar architecture that has been added to by Spanish rulers over the years, and take in the city’s modern architecture at the Metropol Parasol, a huge wooden structure that brings much-needed shade in the summer.

 The home of paella is a great place to sample what is perhaps Spain’s most famous dish.
-Head to a beachside restaurant and enjoy the rice dish for lunch (Spaniards never tend to eat the heavy dish for dinner) washed down with some Agua de Valencia, a potent local cava cocktail.
-Explore Valencia’s beautiful old town and don’t miss the incredible, spaceship-like Valencia City of Arts and Sciences, a futuristic complex in the city’s former river bed that holds an aquarium, IMAX cinema, opera house and science museum.
+Head to a beachside restaurant, enjoy the rice dish for lunch (Spaniards never tend to eat the heavy dish for dinner) and wash it down with some Agua de Valencia, a potent local cava cocktail.
+Explore Valencia’s old town and don’t miss the incredible, spaceship-like Valencia City of Arts and Sciences, a futuristic complex in the city’s former river bed that holds an aquarium, IMAX cinema, opera house and science museum.

 When you think of Spain, you may well think of dry landscapes and sun-soaked beaches, but the northwestern region of Galicia looks more like Ireland than the typical Spanish stereotype.
 Its landscapes are lush and green, and the Celtic influence is strong: Galicia is full of myths and legends.
-Its western Cape Finisterre cliffs were considered the end of the world by the Romans.
+The Romans considered its western Cape Finisterre cliffs to be the end of the world.
 Explore the region’s wilder reaches by visiting the Cies Islands, an archipelago nature reserve that is part of the Atlantic Islands of Galicia National Park.

-Europe’s only desert region is an otherworldly landscape of dusty, dry expanses and rocky outcrops.
-The landscape so resembled the American Wild West that director Sergio Leone filmed his classic Westerns here, including The Good, the Bad and the Ugly.
+Europe’s only desert region is an otherworldly landscape of dusty, dry expanses and rocky outcrops, with a beautiful Moorish capital, Almeria.
+The landscape so resembles the American Wild West that director Sergio Leone filmed his classic Westerns here, including The Good, the Bad and the Ugly.
 The Cabo de Gata-Níjar Natural Park is a beautiful coastal area that includes salt flats, pristine beaches and whitewashed fishing villages.

-The White Isle is famous for its clubs, but less known for its natural beauty.
-Away from the mega-clubs, Ibiza is home to little fishing villages and quiet beaches and in recent years has become a popular destination for yoga and relaxation retreats.
+The White Isle is famous for its clubs, but its natural beauty is underrated.
+Away from the mega-clubs, Ibiza is home to little fishing villages and quiet beaches, and in recent years it has become a popular destination for yoga and relaxation retreats.
 So whether you want to party all night or chill and rejuvenate, Ibiza is a great summer holiday destination.